atAlkaff/42-libft/README.md

 All character and string functions run on the default C locale (POSIX), regardless of what the current machine locale is.

+All pointer arguments must be valid pointers.
+All string arguments must be null-terminated C strings.

 ### 1. ctype functions

 All ctype functions are defined only for values representable as